andrew-candela/crypto-tracker/README.md

 Make sure you have activated your virtual env.
 If you haven't already installed the package itself into your virtual env then you will have to run: `pip install -e .`.
-If pytest can't find the `service` package then this is probably the reason.
+If you find that pytest can't find the `service` package, this is probably the reason.

 ## Productionizing